Expurple/smawg/README.md

     * Imperatively or by setting hooks on game events.
 * Automatic maintainance of game state (manages tokens, calculates score, etc).
 * Automatic checks for violation of the rules.
-* Support for custom maps, races, powers and other constants/resources.
+* Support for custom maps, races and other assets.
 * Deterministic or randomized outcomes.

 ### **Missing essential features** (in progress):